minprog/app-studio/info/10 Syllabus.md

 ## Prerequisites

 Programming 1 and 2, or equivalent, as decided by the course's instructor.
-You need to be comfortable with programming, plus have some experience with memory management, runtime analysis, design patterns, databases, and basic data structures and algorithms.
-You need to have a laptop capable of running either Xcode or Android Studio.
+You need to be comfortable with memory management, runtime analysis, design patterns, databases, and basic data structures and algorithms.
+You also need to have a laptop capable of running either Xcode or Android Studio.

 ## Asking Questions